jimmoffitt/developer_advocate.blog/DownloadingHPT.md

 https://historical.gnip.com:443/accounts/<account_name>/publishers/twitter/historical/track/jobs/<uuid>/results.csv
 ```

 When a GET request is made to the CSV endpoint, a file containing the list of download links is downloaded.
 Each line  contains a file name and the corresponding Amazon S3 link.
+This CSV-formatted link list is used by the example cURL commands provided below.

 <View GET response for CSV version of Data URL>